patrick-gordon/Sprint-Challenge--Advanced-CSS/README.md

 * [ x] Navigation Styles: Use the `navigation.less` file for styling.

-* [ ] Main Content Styles: Use the `home-page.less` file for styling
+* x[ ] Main Content Styles: Use the `home-page.less` file for styling

-* [ ] LESS Mixins: Create and use 2 different mixins to aid your styling.
+* [x ] LESS Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins

 * [x ] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.